uon-language/specification/spec.md

 #### Precision

 The fact that floating-point numbers cannot precisely represent all real numbers justifies the difference between `!num` and `!float`.

 For example the `!float32 0.1` is not representable in IEEE 754 binary format:

 ```
 !num 0.100000001490116119384765625 == !float32 0.1
 ```

 IEEE 754:2008 introduces a new format named `decimal` which has a radix of 10.
-This allows to represent exactly emulated decimal which is useful for financial and tax computations.
+This allows representing exactly emulated decimal which is useful for financial and tax computations.
 However, most implementation and processors do not support this format:

 ```
 !num 0.1 == !decimal32 0.1
 ```